PostHog/posthog-cloud/README.md

 ## Developing locally

 > To develop locally with Docker follow the instructions at `https://posthog.com/docs/developing-locally`.
 Do not forget to load the relevant environment variables and run `bin/develop`.
-You can also develop relative to a main repo branch different than `master` by passing branch name as command line argument, like so: `bin/develop some-feature`.
+If you need to develop relative to a main repo branch other than `master`, pass branch name as command line argument, like so: `bin/develop some-branch`.

 1. Set up a virtual environment (sample code below).
     ```bash